OpenLiberty/open-liberty-deep-dive/SNL_Instructions/module-6/instructions.md

 ```
 {: codeblock}

-This test sends a `json` request to the `barista` service and checks for a `200 OK` response.
+This test sends a `json` request to the **barista** service and checks for a `200 OK` response.

-Re-build and run the tests:
+You'll see the following information from the **barista** service output:
 ```
-mvn install
+[INFO] Tests compilation was successful.
 ```

-{: codeblock}
+Because you started Open Liberty in dev mode, press the **enter/return** key to run the tests.

-In the output of the build, you should see:
+If the tests pass, you see a similar output to the following example:
 ```
 -------------------------------------------------------
  T E S T S